ryran/xsos/README.md

 As far as direct contributions go, so far it's just me, [ryran](/ryran), aka rsaw, aka [Ryan Sawhill](http://b19.org).

 However, people rarely accomplish things in a vacuum...
 I am very thankful to StackOverflow and a couple prolific users over there.
-[Dennis Williamson](http://stackoverflow.com/users/26428/dennis-williamson) and [ghostdog74](http://stackoverflow.com/users/131527/ghostdog74) both offered answers containing pieces of code that were instrumental at various stages of my `awk` career.
+[Dennis Williamson](http://stackoverflow.com/users/26428/dennis-williamson) and [ghostdog74](http://stackoverflow.com/users/131527/ghostdog74) have both offered answers containing pieces of code that were extremely instructive in helping me to advance my `awk` career.

 Please contact me if you have ideas, suggestions, questions, or want to collaborate on this or something similar.
 For specific bugs and feature-requests, you can [post a new issue on the tracker](/ryran/xsos/issues).